-A business model is a holistic approach, to understand how businesses work, and also to building a viable, and scalable business, from scratch.
-Business modeling, indeed, is about experimenting with the underlying assumptions around a business to make it viable, quickly, thus reducing the chances of failure.
+A business model is a holistic approach, to understanding how businesses work, and also to building a viable, and scalable business, from scratch.
+Business modeling, indeed, is about experimenting with the underlying assumptions around a business to make it viable quickly, thus reducing the chances of failure.

 Step 1: Define the problem to solve